better/dockerimages/README.md

 sure to update the version accordingly based on if there are potential breaking changes in your update.

+## How to reference one of these images

+To reference one of these images as the base image in one of your Dockerfile simply add:

+`FROM better/dockerimages:{purpose}-{language|domain}-{version}`

+For example:

+`FROM better/dockerimages:base-node-12`

 ## Viewing existing images

 This repo is connected to Dockerhub which deals with building our images